COIL-Edinburgh/CompetiBlob_Detector-/README.md

 - The plugin performs an "Average" Z-projection on all channels.
 - The plugin uses the cellpose model with a diameter of 14 microns  to segment the nuclei in Ch2.
-- A 25 pixel rolling-ball background subtraction is applied to Ch2 then a Yen threshold is applied to each nucleus to segment out bright spots.
+- A 25 pixel rolling-ball background subtraction is applied to Ch2 then an Otsu threshold is applied to each nucleus to segment out bright spots.
 - The area and intensity of the nucleus, the bright spots within the nucleus and the background within the nucleus are reported for Ch0 and Ch2.